+Prohibited bills.
 Certain local and special bills are banned by the Constitution in Art.
 3, sec.
-56. Examples include bills that would grant individual divorces, change venue in criminal cases, change the names of persons, or legalize invalid wills or deeds.
+56. Examples include bills that would grant individual divorces, change venue in civil or criminal cases, change the names of persons, or legalize invalid wills or deeds.

-The House Rules also prohibit consideration of population "bracket" bills, which use population ranges to limit a bill's application to a particular city or county without naming the locality.
-(For example, a bill might apply to cities with populations of more than 2,999 but less than 3,001.)
+The House rules also prohibit consideration of population "bracket" bills, which use population ranges to limit a bill's application to a particular city or county without naming the locality.
+(An example of a bill in this category might be one that applied to cities with populations of more than 2,999 but less than 3,001.)
 However, bills may use a population minimum or maximum that "bears a reasonable relation" to the bill's purpose (Rule 8, sec.
 10(b)).